Fixing HTTPS CA Cert Issues

 Non-inspected Flow:

-decrypts it with its own certificate, creates a response, encrypts it, and sends it backClient
+Clientcreates encrypted request with the CA Cert pre-installed forSiteand sends it toSiteSitedecrypts it with its own certificate, creates a response, encrypts it, and sends it backClientdecrypts the response.

 Inspected Flow: